American Muslims for Palestine: Legal issues

 A national board member of AMP was prevented from entering Israel as part of an interfaith delegation in 2017.
 In 2018, Israel officially barred members of AMP from entering Israel due to the organization's support of the BDS movement, which calls for a global boycott of Israel.

 According to Jonathan Schanzer of the Foundation for Defense of Democracies, several of AMP's key personnel have previously worked for the Holy Land Foundation for Relief and Development, KindHearts for Charitable Humanitarian Development, or the Islamic Association of Palestine, all of which have had legal difficulties resulting from convictions of providing material support for terrorism to Hamas.

 In 2017, AMP was sued by Stanley and Joyce Boim, claiming that the organization was "a mere continuation" of the Islamic Association of Palestine (IAP), and therefore liable for the damages associated with Boim vs Quranic Literacy institute (2004), in which the IAP was found civilly liable for the 1996 murder of 17-year old David Boim by Hamas militants.
+The case was dismissed in 2020 by the United States District Court, but the dismissal was "reversed and remanded" by the Seventh Circuit Court of Appeals in 2021.
+The trial is currently scheduled to commence on February 8, 2027.

 In July 2024, a federal judge ruled that AMP must provide documents to the Attorney General of Virginia Jason Miyares regarding alleged fundraising violations.